crsl4/phylogenetics-class/lecture-notes/lecture3.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

 ---
 class: left, top

+#### Merging issues?
+Do not panic!
+Breathe and keep in mind that your work is safe and secure by the power of git.

 In the abstract, this is the state on github:
 ```